keirthana/anbox-cloud-docs/tutorial/create-test-virtual-device.md

       mkdir my-app

-This directory is the location where the application manifest file and any relevant APK must reside.
+This directory is the location where the application manifest file and any relevant application artifacts must reside.

 For this tutorial, we are going to create a device with a basic application without an APK that will start directly with the Android system launcher.

-Let's create the `manifest.yaml` inside the `my-app` directory with the following contents:
+Let's first create the `manifest.yaml` inside the `my-app` directory with the following contents:

 ```yaml
 name: my-first-app